The-Extra-Project/geospatial-pipelines/README.md

     - Final reconstructed map in vector format.

 6. Now the user has to deploy the '3DTilerenderJS' package and then pass the value of CID identifier for rendered tiles.

+7. run the E2E testing pipeline by running the deployment pipeline from [e2e](./e2e/) folder.

 ## Credits:
 1. Research article on the creation of pointcloud pipeline for [nimes](https://github.com/bertt/nimes).